facebookresearch/hydra/website/docs/tutorials/basic/8_working_directory.md

 ---

-Hydra solves the problem of your needing to specify a new output directory for each run, by creating a directory for each run and executing your code within that directory.
+Hydra solves the problem of your needing to specify a new output directory for each run, by creating a directory for each run and executing your code within that working directory.

 The working directory is used to:
 * Store the output for the application (For example, a database dump file)
 * Store the Hydra output for the run (Configuration, Logs etc)

-Every time you run the app, a new working directory is automatically created:
+Every time you run the app, a new working directory is created:

 Python file: `my_app.py`
 ```python